rustls/rustls-cng/README.md

 # Windows CNG bridge for rustls

-This crate allows to use private keys from the Windows certificate store together with [rustls](https://docs.rs/rustls/latest/rustls), either as a server keychain or client certificate identity.
+This crate allows to use the Windows CNG private keys together with [rustls](https://docs.rs/rustls/latest/rustls) for both client and server side of the TLS channel.

 Rationale: in many situations it is required to use non-exportable private certificate chains from the Windows certificate store. `rustls-cng` can use such chains in the `rustls` context.